|This is an unofficial version.

 "wildlife" means wildlife as defined in The Wildlife Act. (« faune » ou « animal de la faune »)

-3 The objects of the corporation are the conservation, restoration and enhancement of Manitoba fish and wildlife habitat and the fish and wildlife populations thereof in a manner not inconsistent with The Fisheries Act and The Wildlife Act.
+The objects of the corporation are to conserve, restore and enhance fish and wildlife habitat and the fish and wildlife populations that reside there.

 (a) either alone or, by agreement, in co-operation with any person, group, society, organization or agency, or any government, engage in the management of habitat on existing Crown land, or land acquired by the corporation under this Act;